Thai Food Made Easy | CHAR SIU CHOW MEIN

 Tip:

 -Stir fry is all about quick cooking.
-Hence, make sure you prepare all the ingredients and seasonings in advance, keep an eye on the wok at all times and put the right ingredients at the right time.
+Hence, make sure you prepare all the ingredients and seasonings in advance, keep an eye on the wok at all times and put in the right ingredients at the right time.

 Char Siu Chow Mien